360 Degree Feedback and Evaluation: Definition and Example

 What do you think?
 Is the 360 degree feedback method applicable in today’s modern organizations and businesses?
 Do you recognize the practical explanation or do you have more suggestions?
+How do you process negative feedback?
+What feedback processes are used in your working environment?
 What are the success factors for a good 360 degree feedback analyze?

 Share your experience and knowledge in the comments box below.

 - Church, A. H., & Bracken, D. W. (1997).
 Advancing the State of the Art of 360-Degree Feedback Guest Editors’ Comments on the Research and Practice of Multirater Assessment Methods.
 Group & Organization Management, 22(2), 149-161.

 - Edwards, M. R., & Ewen, A. J. (1996).
 360 Feedback: The powerful new model for Employee Assessment and performance improvement.
 Amacon.

 - Hesselbein, F., Goldsmith, M., Beckhard, R. (1996).
 The Leader of the Future.
 Jossey-Bass.